ardymarky/Blickfeld-LiDAR-based-pointcloud-using-ICP/README.md

     eth0:
       addresses:
         - 192.168.26.xxx/24  # Static IP address
-      gateway4: 192.168.26.1  # Router's IP address
       nameservers:
         addresses: [8.8.8.8, 8.8.4.4]  # DNS servers
+      dhcp4: true
+      optional: true
 ```

 Replace `xxx` with any port number that is not 0, 255, or 26.
-Replace the gateway4 IP address with the IP address on the back of the newtwork switch or router.
 Replace `eth0` with the name of the ethernet cable if different.
+Alternatively, replace the file contents with the contents in `netplan.yaml`.
 After making changes to the yaml file, run `sudo netplan apply` to apply the changes.

 #### Capture Data